ON THIS PAGE: You will find out more about the factors that increase the chance of developing neuroblastoma. Use the

 Family history and genetic predisposition

 Approximately 1% to 2% of children with neuroblastoma have a family history of the disease.
-Children with an inherited likelihood of neuroblastoma tend to develop the disease, on average, 9 to thirteen months earlier than other children with neuroblastoma.
+Children with an inherited likelihood of neuroblastoma tend to develop the disease, on average, 9 to 13 months earlier than other children with neuroblastoma.
 In children who have a family history of neuroblastoma, the disease may occur in 2 or more organs.

-In most patients with a family history of neuroblastoma, germline mutations in the anaplastic lymphoma kinase (ALK) gene are detected.
+In most people with a family history of neuroblastoma, there are germline mutations in the anaplastic lymphoma kinase (ALK) gene.
 These genetic mutations result in abnormal ALK activation.
-Activating ALK mutations have also been identified in DNA from neuroblastoma tumors in patients without a family history and in a subset of patients, ALK amplification is found in neuroblastoma tumors.
+Activating ALK mutations have also been identified in DNA from neuroblastoma tumors in children without a family history, and in a subset of patients, ALK amplification is found in neuroblastoma tumors.

-Neuroblastoma has also been diagnosed in several patients who are missing portions of chromosomes 1p and 11q that are thought to prevent tumor growth.
+Neuroblastoma has also been diagnosed in several people who are missing portions of chromosomes 1p and 11q; these chromosomes are thought to prevent tumor growth.

 Genetic factors without a family history